robert-f-ruff/rules_engine/README.md

 - [Apache Maven v3.9.9](https://maven.apache.org/download.cgi)
 - Latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-### WildFly Configure v1.0.0
-The WildFly Configure utility is required to ensure that the backend engine container successfully starts.

-1. Download the utility's source code from the utility's [GitHub repository](https://github.com/robert-f-ruff/wildfly_configure).
-2. Follow the instructions in the [Development Setup](https://github.com/robert-f-ruff/wildfly_configure#development-setup) section in the repository's README.md file to build and distribute the utility.

 ## Gather Secrets
 During setup, the initialization script will walk you through populating the text files in the secrets directory.
 Below is the list of files and each file's purpose.
 Deciding what each secret should be now will ensure a smooth initialization.
 - `secrets/db_host.txt`: This stores the address of the database server; an appropriate default value is populated by the script.